-- 1. An FCP's invocation should correspond to a local minimum in terms of the number of live bytes.
-In other words, we need to select methods that are executed in the minima of the live/time function.
-This will allow GCH to collect garbage with minimal effort. - 2.
-An FCP should not be executed frequently.
+- 2. An FCP should not be executed frequently.
 To minimize the overhead of the instrumentation code, FCPs that represent cold methods are preferred.
 A method that gets executed only in local minima is an ideal FCP. - 3.
-The live/time pattern following the execution of the FCP should be fairly predictable, i.e. each time the FCP gets executed, the live/time function should have a more or less similar shape for some range after the FCP.
+The live/time pattern following the execution of the FCP should be fairly predictable, i.e., each time the FCP gets executed, the live/time function should have a more or less similar shape after the FCP.

 Given the live/time function, selecting FCPs is fairly straightforward.
 Table 1 shows the selected FCPs that we selected for the SPECjvm98 benchmarks.
-Some
+Some benchmarks have only one FCP (see for example Figure 1 for 213_javac); others such as 227_mtrt have three FCPs.